Press enter to see results or esc to cancel.

 If you’re not completely set on living in Dubai, you may want to check out the best places to live in the UAE to explore your options.

-Candians interested in the highest paying jobs in Dubai should apply for positions as surgeons, doctors, judges, lawyers, bank managers, CEOs, CFOs, orthodontists, college professors, pilots, and marketing directors.
+Canadians interested in the highest-paying jobs in Dubai should apply for positions as surgeons, doctors, judges, lawyers, bank managers, CEOs, CFOs, orthodontists, college professors, pilots, and marketing directors.
 Expats with these or similar skill sets have the potential to make the big bucks.

 This list comes from Salary Explorer.